ryanspletzer/ryanspletzer.github.io/_posts/2017-02-19-hello-world.md

 I was hoping to leverage [CloudFlare](https://www.cloudflare.com/) when I was looking at the Ghost solution, but it turns out it also works in conjunction with GitHub pages by fronting it with its own CDN.
-By using an SSL cert generated via Let's Encrypt, I'm able to having an end to end hosting solution for this blog with custom domain name and TLS, without needing to break the bank.
+By using an SSL cert from CloudFlare, I'm able to having an end to end hosting solution for this blog with custom domain name and TLS, without needing to break the bank.
+(I would have loved to have taken the time to figure out a Let's Encrypt certificate at this point but I'll save that for a rainy day.)

 ## Disqus